cssnr/docker-tags-action/README.md

 [View Documentation](https://github.com/smashedr/docker-tags-action#readme) | [Report an issue or request a feature](https://github.com/smashedr/docker-tags-action/issues)

+---

 </details>

 ### tags

+This is the default tag added which is also set as the version for the label.

 | Event             | Ref                 | Tags     |
 | ----------------- | ------------------- | -------- |